 IMI will not use forced, bonded (including debt bondage) or indentured labor, involuntary or exploitative prison labor, slavery, or trafficking of persons.
 This includes transporting, harboring, recruiting, transferring, or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.
 IMI will not tolerate unreasonable restrictions on employees' freedom of movement in the facility in addition to unreasonable restrictions on entering or exiting company provided facilities.

+As part of the hiring process, all employees must be provided with a written employment agreement in their native language, or in a language the employee can understand, that contains a description of terms and conditions of employment.
 All work shall be voluntary, and employees shall be free to leave work at any time or terminate their employment in accordance with the Company's policies.
 Employees are not required to pay employers' or agency recruitment fees or other related fees for their employment.
+If any such fees are found to have been paid by employees, such fees shall be repaid to the worker.